FreddyMelo/ascent/README.md

 ### Extending Functionality
 The code is organized in a way that makes it easy to add new features.
 The modular structure means you can add new sections, modify existing functionality, or integrate with other tools without breaking anything.

-## Privacy and Security

-Your data never leaves your device.
-There are no network requests, no analytics, no tracking.
-The application runs entirely in your browser and stores everything locally.
-This means you have complete control over your financial information.

-## Troubleshooting

-### Data Not Saving
-Make sure JavaScript is enabled in your browser.
-If you're using private/incognito mode, some browsers restrict local storage access.

-### Layout Issues
-Try clearing your browser cache and reloading.
-The application uses modern CSS features, so make sure you're using a recent browser version.

-### Performance
-If you have thousands of transactions, the interface might start to slow down.
-Consider exporting old data and starting fresh periodically.

 ## Future Plans

 I'm always thinking about ways to make this better.
 Some ideas I'm considering: